graphiti-api/graphiti/docs/upgrading.md

 Only formats in `config.graphiti.handled_exception_formats` (default `[:jsonapi]`) are rendered by Graphiti.
 Everything else falls through to Rails.

+Registering one of these classes again replaces Graphiti's, and the last call wins. `graphiti_errors` apps often did, `UnsupportedPageSize` at 422 most of all.
+Put the include at the top of the class and your own registrations below it.

 If you subclassed `GraphitiErrors::ExceptionHandler`, note the interface changed with the gem: it is now `build_payload` / `formatted_response` / `status_code`, not `error_payload` / `status_code(error)`.

 Registering and customizing handlers is covered in [Error Handling](/topics/error-handling).